veertuinc/anka-docs/content/en/docs/Getting Started/macos.md

 You can complete this tutorial with only one machine running Mac OS, but it's less recommended.

 ## What we will do in this tutorial
+1. Create your first VM
-1. Install Anka Controller and Registry
+2. Install Anka Controller and Registry
-2. Install Anka CLI on one or more Mac(s)
+3. Add one or more Macs as Nodes
-3. Create your first VM
 4. Start a VM instance using the Anka Build Cloud web interface

+## Step 1.
+Create your first VM

+**Perform the following steps on the machine that is intended to be the Node.**

+{{< include file="shared/content/en/docs/Getting Started/first-vm.md" >}}
+For more commands and options, see [Command Reference]({{< relref "docs/Anka CLI/commands.md" >}}).
+While you wait for the VM creation, continue and perform step 2.

-## Install Anka Controller and Registry
+## Step 2.
+Install Anka Controller and Registry

-Anka Controller and Registry can be installed on Mac OS or on Linux.
+**Perform the following steps on the machine intended to run the Controller and Registry**

 ### Download the package
 Download the file called "Cloud Controller & Registry (Run on Mac)" from {{< ext-link href="https://veertu.com/download-anka-build" text="Anka Build Download page" >}}.
 If you are more comfortable with the command line, you can download the file with curl: